r0h0gg6/ern-container-publisher-maven/README.md

       artifactId?: string
       /* Group id to use for publication.
 Default: com.walmartlabs.ern */ groupId?: string
-      /* Password to use for publication.
-Default: retrieved from ~/.gradle/gradle.properties mavenPassword can be set as a string or variable name (must enclosed in `[]`, ex. [myMavenPasswordVar]) */
+      /* Password to use for publication (*) */
       mavenPassword?: string
-       /* User to use for publication.
-Default: retrieved from ~/.gradle/gradle.properties mavenUser can be set as a string or variable name (must enclosed in `[]`, ex. [myMavenUserVar]) */
+       /* User to use for publication (*) */
       mavenUser?: string
     }
   }
 })
 ```

+**(*)** [Maven Gradle Plugin](https://docs.gradle.org/current/userguide/maven_plugin.html) is being used for publication (This publisher injects the necessary in the Container build.gradle).
+The Maven plugin allows to provide the username and password as plain text strings or variable names.
+In the case of variable name, the strings are not stored directly in the `build.gradle` file but in the `~/.gradle/gradle.properties` file local to the machine running the publisher.
+The values used for `mavenUser`/`mavenPassword` in this publisher will end up being stored as plain text strings in the `build.gradle`.
+If you instead with to keep `mavenUser`/`mavenPassword` values out of the `build.gradle` file (probably for security reasons), you can enclose the values of `mavenUser`/`mavenPassword` in brackets.
+For example `[userVariableName]`.
+Doing so will allow you to keep an external `~/gradle/gradle.properties` file defining the `userVariableName` and its value.